 - Media workers employed by a foreign branch office of a U.S. based press or broadcasting organization or network: as a prerequisite the foreign national must be coming to the U.S. to report or gather information for dissemination to an audience abroad.

 - Qualified representatives of foreign governmental tourist offices.
 Such workers must be funded and controlled by a foreign governmental authority; they must be coming to the U.S. to distribute or publish information touristic in nature for their country.

 - Workers disseminating information that is industrial or technical in nature.

 Can a Journalist Use the Visitor’s Visa Category to Engage in Press Related Activity?

 A media (I visa) is applied for at the U.S. Consulate having jurisdiction over the foreign national.
-If you would like to apply for a media visa (I visa), contact the experienced immigration lawyers at The Law Firm of Shihab & Associates.
+If you would like to apply for a media visa (I visa), contact the experienced immigration lawyers at The Law Firm of Shihab & Associates, with offices in Columbus Ohio, Cleveland Ohio, Southfield Michigan and Washington, D.C.
 Our competent lawyers will review your credentials and will advise you relative to the needed documents and will submit a well–documented application on your behalf to the appropriate U.S. consular officers.
 Once your application is submitted, you will be called for an interview with a consular officer to review your eligibility for the media visa.
 If your media visa (I visa) was denied, contact us so that we may review your application and analyze your particular situation.